tezos/tezos-mirror/docs/whitedoc/michelson.rst

 -  ``SENDER``: Push the contract that initiated the current internal transaction.
-It may be the ``SOURCE``, but may also not if the source sent an order to an intermediate smart contract, which then called the current contract.
+It may be the ``SOURCE``, but may also be different if the source sent an order to an intermediate smart contract, which then called the current contract.

 ::